Undergraduate minor: statistics

 STAT:7520 Bayesian Analysis 3 s.h.

 Decision theory, conjugate families, structure of Bayesian inference, hierarchical models, asymptotic approximations for posterior distributions, Markov chain Monte Carlo methods and convergence assessment, model adequacy and model choice.
 Prerequisites: STAT:5101 and STAT:5400 and STAT:5200.

 Stationary time series, ARIMA models, spectral representation, linear prediction inference for the spectrum, multivariate time series, state space models and processes, nonlinear time series.
-Prerequisites: STAT:4101 and STAT:6560.
+Prerequisites: STAT:4101 and (STAT:3200 or STAT:6560).

 Types of censoring and truncation; survival function estimation; parametric inference using exponential, Weibull, and accelerated failure time models; nonparametric tests; sample size calculation; Cox regression with stratification and time-dependent covariates; regression diagnostics; competing risks; topics may include analysis of correlated survival data and/or recurrent events; designed for biostatistics and statistics majors.
 Offered fall semesters.
-Prerequisites: BIOS:5720 and (STAT:4100 and STAT:4101) or (STAT:5100 and STAT:5101).
-Same as BIOS:7210.
+Prerequisites: BIOS:5720 and ((STAT:4100 and STAT:4101) or (STAT:5100 and STAT:5101)).
+Same as BIOS:7210, IGPI:7210.

 Introduction to actuarial science; U.S. actuarial organizations and actuarial qualification process; program requirements and tips for academic success; career center, actuarial club, and internships; actuarial career; ethics; communication; introduction to actuarial computing.
 Requirements: actuarial science interest major and first-year standing.